wn-doolittle/caliper-spec/caliper.md

 <a name="assignableEvent" />

 ### B.5 AssignableEvent
-The Assignable Profile models activities associated with the assignment of digital content assigned to a learner for completion.
+A Caliper [AssignableEvent](#assignableEvent) models activities associated with the assignment of digital content assigned to a learner for completion.

 #### IRI
 http://purl.imsglobal.org/caliper/AssignableEvent